Namchee/conventional-pr/README.md

 ## Caveats

-- If the issues are linked manually and are not mentioned in the pull request body, the pull request is still considered to be invalid.
-Currently, there is no way to avoid this issue.
 - `edit` feature cannot be used with `github-actions` credentials as it [doesn't have the `user` scope](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token).
 If you want to use the `edit` feature, please generate a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) instead with `read:user` scope. `edit` **cannot** be combined with `report`.
 - It is recommended to use a dedicated dummy account if you want to use the `edit` feature as it may lead to unintended edits.